entelognathus/galeaspid-phylogeny/galeaspid character list.md

 > - **reference to be complemented. **

-Cao, R.G., 1979.
-A Lower Devonian Agnathan of South-Eastern Yunnan. *Vertebrata PalAsiatica*, 17(2): 118–120.

 Chen, Y., Gai, Z.K., Li, Q., Wang, J.Q., Peng, L.J., Wei, G.B., and Zhu, M., 2022.
 A new family of galeaspids (jawless stem‐Gnathostomata) from the early Silurian of Chongqing, southwestern China. *Acta Geologica Sinica‐English Edition*, 96(2), 430-439.

 Chen, Y., Li, Q., Zhou Z.D., Shan, X.R., Zhu, Y.A., Wang, Q., Wei, G.B., and Zhu, M., 2024.
 A new genus of galeaspids (jawless stem-Gnathostomata) from the early Silurian Chongqing Lagerstätte, China. *Acta Geologica Sinica‐English Edition*, in prep.

-Fang, R.S., Jiang, N.R., Fan, J.C., Cao, R.G., and Li, D.Y., 1985.
-The Middle Silurian and Early Devonian Stratigraphy and Palaeontology in Qujing District, Yunnan.
-Kunming: Yunnan People's Publishing House, 1–171.

-Gai, Z.K., Donoghue, P.C.J., Zhu, M., Janvier, P., and Stampanoni, M., 2011.
-Fossil jawless fish from China foreshadows early jawed vertebrate anatomy. *Nature*, 476(7360): 324–327.

-Gai, Z.K., and Zhu, M., 2005.
-A new genus of eugaleaspids (Galeaspida, Agnatha) from the Silurian of Anji, Zhejiang, China. *Vertebrata PalAsiatica*, 43(3): 165–174.

-Gai, Z.K., and Zhu, M., 2007.
-First discovery of Huananaspidae from the Xishancun formation (Lochkovian, Devonian) of Yunnan, China. *Vertebrata PalAsiatica*, 45(1): 1–12.

-Gai, Z.K., Zhu, M., and Zhao, W.J., 2005.
-New material of eugaleaspids from the Silurian of Changxing, Zhejiang, China, with a discussion on the eugaleaspid phylogeny. *Vertebrata PalAsiatica*, 43(1): 61–75.

 Gai, Z.K., Zhu, M., Jia, L.T. and Zhao, W.J., 2015.
 A streamlined jawless fish (Galeaspida) from the Lower Devonian of Yunnan, China and its taxonomic and paleoecological implications. *Vertebrata PalAsiatica*, 53(2): 93–109.